Old Dominion University: Athletics

 Old Dominion's 18 athletic teams are known as the Monarchs and mostly compete in the NCAA Division I Sun Belt Conference (SBC).
 They have captured 28 team national championships and four individual titles.

 The school's most nationally acclaimed sports team is the Lady Monarchs basketball team, who won three national championships in 1979 (AIAW), 1980 (AIAW) and 1985 (NCAA).
 The Lady Monarchs also made it to the 1997 Women's NCAA Championship Game, losing to Tennessee.
 ODU athletic teams have won 15 national championships in men's and women's sailing, and 9 national championships in women's field hockey.
 The Lady Monarchs' nine national titles in field hockey are the most in NCAA history.

-In addition, Old Dominion's athletic teams have captured 51 conference championships in the Colonial Athletic Association Conference, 7 conference championships in Conference USA, and 7 conference championships in the Sun Belt Conference.
+In addition, Old Dominion's athletic teams have captured 51 conference championships in the Colonial Athletic Association, 7 conference championships in Conference USA, and 7 conference championships in the Sun Belt Conference.

 On May 17, 2012, Old Dominion announced it would move to C-USA on July 1, 2013.
 Four ODU sports that are not sponsored by C-USA have outside affiliations.
 In 2013, the Wrestling team became an associate of the Mid-American Conference and the field hockey team joined the reconfigured Big East Conference.
 In 2020, ODU dropped wrestling.
 The women's lacrosse team spent the 2014 season (played in the 2013–14 school year) as an independent before joining the Atlantic Sun Conference.
 Finally, the women's rowing team joined the Big 12 Conference in 2014–15 after the Big 12 effectively took over C-USA rowing.
 Most recently, the men's swimming and diving team, which was left without a conference affiliation for two years because C-USA sponsors the sport only for women, joined the Coastal Collegiate Swimming Association, later renamed the Coastal Collegiate Sports Association, effective with the 2015–16 season.
 ODU joined the Sun Belt Conference on July 1, 2022.